ddnexus/pagy/README.md

 # Include it in the helpers (e.g. application_helper.rb)
 include Pagy::Frontend

-# Wrap your collections with one of many pagynators in your actions.
+# Wrap your collections with one of many paginators in your actions.
 For example:
 @pagy, @records = pagy_offset(Product.all)
 @pagy, @records = pagy_keyset(Product.order(my_order).all)
 @pagy, @records = pagy_keynav(Product.order(my_order).all)